 Bradford is Currently Playing

 My main instrument is a 2018 Douglass Scott Classical Guitar (see pics and my review) with a small scale (632mm) and smaller body.
-I also have a Cordoba C10, Saers Gutiar A50, Saers Guitar A90 for teaching and messing about.
-I have a bunch of cheap guitars of various sizes too (they are piling up).

-In-Person or Online, My Pick or Something Local
+In-Person, Online, My Pick, Something Local

-It’s always best to play a guitar in person but I know that is not a possibility for many students outside of large cities.
+It’s always best to play a factory guitar in person but I know that is not a possibility for many students outside of large cities.
 That said, if you can make it to a major classical guitar dealer that is ideal.

 Recommended Student Level Guitars

-• Entry Level: Cordoba C5, C7, or C9, the higher the better
+- Entry Level: Cordoba C5, C7, or C9, the higher the better.

-• Intermediate: Saers A50 or Cordoba C10
+- Intermediate: Saers A50 or Cordoba C10

-• Late-Intermediate: Saers A90 or Cordoba C12
+- Late-Intermediate: Saers A90 or Cordoba C12

-• Advanced: Single-Luthier guitar such as Marcus Dominelli or Douglass Scott
+- Advanced: Single-Luthier guitar such as Marcus Dominelli or Douglass Scott

 All Price Ranges